Our research is editorially independent but we may earn a commission for purchases made through our links.

 Look out for our newsletters in your inbox soon.

-This island is on the tip of Texas and one of the best beach destinations in the South.
+South Padre Island is on the tip of Texas and one of the best beach destinations in the South.
 It’s gotten a reputation as a big spring break destination, but it’s also a wonderful place for outdoor and wildlife enthusiasts.
-Some of the most popular things to do here include horseback riding, dolphin watching, sand castle building, and sport fishing.
+Some of the most popular things to do here include horseback riding, dolphin watching, sandcastle building, and sport fishing.
 It’s also easy to visit the Schlitterbahn waterpark and witness the huge saltwater fishing contest when you visit South Padre Island.
-For adventurous travelers, this is a great place windsurfing, kiteboarding, snorkeling, and diving.
+For adventurous travelers, this is a great place for windsurfing, kiteboarding, snorkeling, and diving.
 If you visit in the winter, you’ll still likely enjoy comfortable temperatures in the 50s, 60s, and 70s.
-You’ll find many restaurants to dine at here, including Yummies Bistro, the Padre Brewing Company, and the Beachside Bar and Grill.
 Recommended places to stay include the Isla Grand Beach Resort and the La Copa Inn Beach Hotel.

 You’ll find Port Aransas at the end of Mustang Island and a refreshingly under-developed area.
-This is a small tourist town that has several miles of sandy beaches, delicious restaurants, and a fun arts scene.
+This is a small tourist town that has several miles of sandy beaches, delicious restaurants, and a fun art scene.
 But it’s much smaller and more relaxing than some of the larger beach destinations on this list.
 This is an excellent place to visit if you love to fish, and it’s even been referred to as the fishing capital of Texas.
 Boating, kayaking, and shelling are also popular here when you spend time on the Mustang Island beaches.
-Port Aransas is about an hour away from Corpus Christi and has a couple dozen restaurants to choose from.
-A couple recommended ones are Irie’s Island Food and Roosevelt’s.
+Port Aransas is about an hour away from Corpus Christi and has a couple of dozen restaurants to choose from.
 RV enthusiasts love this place because you can camp right on the beach.
-There are also quite a few vacation rental properties here, as well as resort hotels like the Pamilla Beach Resort and Golf Club and the Seashell Village Resort.
+There are also quite a few vacation rental properties here, as well as resort hotels like the Seashell Village Resort.

-If you like the idea of big city attractions mixed with a charming coastal atmosphere, then make a point to visit Galveston.
+If you like the idea of big-city attractions mixed with a charming coastal atmosphere, then make a point to visit Galveston.
 It’s only about 50 miles from Houston and has a nice mix of city amenities and small-town charm.
 You can take a tour of the city with a local guide and partake in a wide variety of outdoor activities when you visit, such as sports fishing and horseback riding.
-The Schlitterbahn Galveston Island Waterpark is also here and one of the most popular amusement parks in the state.
+The Schlitterbahn Galveston Island Waterpark is also here and is one of the most popular amusement parks in the state.
 To learn something new on your trip, stop by the Railroad Museum, the Texas Seaport Museum, or the Lone Star Flight Museum.
-The Pelican Club and Shearn’s Seafood and Prime Steaks are local restaurants that are excellent.
-When you make a trip to Galveston, you can stay at the Moody Gardens Hotel, The Galvestonian, or the Tremont Mouse.
+When you make a trip to Galveston, you can stay at the Moody Gardens Hotel and The Galvestonian.
 There are also quite a few RV parks as well if you prefer to camp.

 The town of Corpus Christi has the best of both worlds: a laid-back atmosphere and also lots of excitement and local happenings.
-The town has a population over 300,000, which means that it offers a lot more things to see and do than the average tiny beach town.
+The town has a population of over 300,000, which means that it offers a lot more things to see and do than the average tiny beach town.
 To get around, you can hop on a bus or the Harbor Ferry, which takes passengers from the Texas State Aquarium and North Beach to the Corpus Christi Marina.
 When you visit, don’t miss these iconic local attractions, as well as the USS Lexington, the Water Street Market, and Padre Island National Seashore.
-When you get hungry, Ginger Café, and Andy’s Kitchen are local spots to stop by for food.
-A few recommended hotels here include the Omni Hotel, Best Western Marina Grand Hotel, and the Staybridge Suites.
+A few recommended hotels here include the Omni Hotel, Best Western Corpus Christi, and the Staybridge Suites.

 As the name suggests, Seabrook is a big boating destination on the Texas coast.
 In town, you’ll find houses on stilts, marinas, seafood restaurants, and two main highways that run through town.
 This is a family-friendly community that is quiet and is passionate about fishing and boating.
 Make sure to visit Clear Lake Park when you’re in Seaside and maybe even take a boat trip with the All Points of Sail Sailing School.
-For budget-friendly meals that are as delicious as they are affordable, stop by Habanero’s Tacos, Neptune Subs Incorporated, or Dave’s Smokehouse in Seabrook.
 After long days out on the water, you can come back to comfortable accommodations at the Springhill Suites Houston/NASA/Seabrook or the Best Western Plus Seabrook Suites.

 Kemah is a lovely Texas town that’s between Houston and Galveston.
 The best thing to do here is to take a stroll along its iconic boardwalk.
 Here you’ll find lots of shops, restaurants, and even amusement rides.
 There are lots of things to do in Kemah for tourists, such as horse carriages, boat cruises, and sailing.
 Kemah hosts a fun 4th of July celebration, festivals, and concerts, so check the town’s events calendar to see what’s going on during your trip.
-The Lighthouse Buffet and T-Bone Tom’s are recommended local restaurants here.
 One of the best places to stay during your trip to Kemah is the Boardwalk Inn, which offers lovely ocean views.

 You’ll only need to travel about an hour from Houston to reach Surfside, which is an ideal place for active travelers who love water sports and shell collecting.
 Come here for your adrenaline fix on the water or to try out a new hobby.
 There are lots of vacation rental properties that you can stay at when you visit Surfside.